 ) have the database, calculations, and front-end all in the platform itself.
 Plugins for notifications, automations, and task management make it even easier to manage your stack all in the same no-code platform.

-Creating popular apps with no-code in no-time
+Creating no-code apps in no-time

 One of the promises of the no-code movement is the ability to launch a prototype of your dream application in minutes or seconds.
 In Ryan’s article, he talks about using Dreamweaver which was a WYSIWYG website creator but still required you to know a bit about HTML/CSS.
 Then came WordPress which most of the web still runs on, but platforms like Carrd make it